Graduate Admissions FAQ

-In addition to the general admissions requirements, the following apply to international candidates.
+In addition to the general graduate admissions requirements, the following apply to international candidates:

-If you are neither a citizen nor a permanent resident of the United States, you must submit a scanned copy of your passport into the Supplemental Section of your online application.
+If you are a citizen of a country other than the United States and applying to a campus-based program, you must submit a scanned copy of your passport into the Documents section of your online application.

-Until further notice, we are not accepting paper copies of admissions documents submitted through the mail.
-All documents sent to the Graduate Admissions Team must be in electronic format.
-Please send documents in either PDF or Word format to email@example.com.
+All documents must be sent to the Graduate Admissions Team in electronic format.
+Please send documents in either PDF or Word format to firstname.lastname@example.org.

 You can explore Northeastern's Boston campus right from your laptop or tablet at YouVisit.com/Northeastern.

-We’re available for virtual meetings and look forward to connecting with applicants.
-Schedule a 15-minute phone conversation with one of our admissions representatives.
+We're available for virtual meetings and look forward to connecting with applicants.
+Sign up to join an admissions event, or schedule a 15-minute phone conversation with one of our admissions representatives.